OpenCompare/OpenCompare/README.md

     mvn clean install

  The directory _org.diverse.PCM/org.diverse.PCM.getting-started_ contains a minimal maven project that shows how to use the PCM API.
 This project is independent from the other projects and can be easily copied and modified.

+Note: for MacOS users, you may have to define explicitly JAVA_HOME and user a JRE >= 7

+You can also use the following command to skip the tests:

+    mvn clean install -DskipTests

+If you want to run the Play! application (basically the OpenCompare website), change directory to '''org.diverse.PCM.play-app''':

+    ./activator test

+will populate the database (before you need to launch MongoDB server through '''mongod''').

+Then, or if you already have populated the database, you can launch the HTTP server:

+    ./activator run

+Note that you need to set the PLAY2_HOME, typically with the activator containted in the app

+    PLAY2_HOME=/.../org.diverse.PCM/org.diverse.PCM.play-app/